nephlm/book/README.md

 * Use Manuskripts libraries and methods, rather than recoding the parsing of the save file.
 In my defense I'm not sure if the calls in loadSave.py are stable or not and I only really had to read a tiny bit of the save file.
 * A curses (or something) progress bar like display
 * Add interval as an option
+* I believe this handles the compile option correctly, but I only saw compile values of 0 and 2, which suggests there is a 1 and I don't know how to make that happen or what the semantics of that are.
+Find that out.
+* There are some inefficiencies in walking up the tree to check the compile options.
+They should probably be cleaned up.

 Caveats:

 * Works with the v1 single .msk file, not directory structure version or previous v0 save structure.
 * It worked on my 0.7 installation/save files
 * This readme contains just enough detail so if a future perspective employer looks at it, I'm not embarrassed, but only barely.
 I don't suspect anyone besides myself will have much interest in this.

+Editing the README file is now procrastination from writing my novel.
+The program as a whole wasn't, but editing the file with all the possible todos...